gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Not in this one's configuration," the bot replied.
-It couldn't side-walk, Maddy realized: its legs only bent one way, and its body was too wide to---
+It couldn't side-walk, Maddy realized: its legs only bent one way, and its body was too wide to—

 Without warning the bot retracted its legs and dropped its wheel.
 Its engine whined as it zipped back ten meters,